USP9X

 Symptoms

-Because the USP9X gene is important in the development and function of brain cells, many people who have USP9X-related syndrome have:
+Because the USP9X gene is important for brain activity, many people who have USP9X-related syndrome have:

 • Intellectual disability